 How to stop your dough collapsing

 Let’s look at how to fix the problem.
 Here are 6 ways to stop your bread collapsing and ending up as dense as a brick!

 #1 Use good quality flour and work it well!

 Cheap, poor quality flour won’t withstand extended rises without collapsing.
 If you are using artisan long fermentation techniques, a quality artisan flour is generally needed.
-It is not necessary to use bread flour for every bread, all purpose flour often works, providing it’s from a reputable mill.
+It is not necessary to use bread flour for every bread, all-purpose flour often works, providing it’s from a reputable mill.

 If your first rise is quite short you should knead the dough well to work the gluten so that it is nice and strong.
 This is important so that the dough can retain the maximum amount of gas possible.
-This makes for bigger rise and prevents the bread being dense.
+This makes for a bigger rise and prevents the bread from being dense.

-Kneading with efficient hand kneading techniques or dough mixer saves you time, energy and makes perfect bread!
+Kneading with efficient hand kneading techniques or a dough mixer saves you time, energy and makes perfect bread!

 #2 Slow down the rise with less yeast and cooler temperatures

 Decreasing the amount of yeast or sourdough starter slows the rate of the rise.
 This is necessary in no-knead bread recipes where the gluten develops naturally over time, instead of mechanical force.

 Many recipes combine kneading with a longer rise or a two-stage rise.
 This provides a stronger gluten network as the dough becomes more mature.